driscoll42/ebayMarketAnalyzer/Readme.md

 Note: If you need to do commercial research, make actual business decisions, etc... off of eBay data, I *highly* encourage you to use [eBay's TeraPeaks](https://pages.ebay.com/seller-center/listing-and-marketing/terapeak.html?mkevt=1&mkcid=1&mkrid=711-53200-19255-0&campid=5336728181&customid=&toolid=10001) instead.
-It goes back further in time, has more detail, is faster, and is officially supported, plus only $12-$19/month or free if you have a Basic, Premium, Anchor, or Enterprise eBay Store.
+It goes back further in time, has more detail, is faster, and is officially supported, plus free if you have a Basic, Premium, Anchor, or Enterprise eBay Store or just $12-$19/month otherwise.
 This tool is not meant to compete with it, but is an interesting side project for me that I make open source.

 The code was used in a series of articles I wrote in late 2020 to early 2021: